 - Honesty - Tell your friend that you can't promise to withhold information that may be needed by people in a position who can help keep your friend or others safe.

 - Discretion - Be sure to let your friend know before you speak to anyone else about the situation.

 When more help is needed

-You may realize immediately or later on that your friend needs more help than you can give.
+At some point, you may realize your friend needs more help than you can give.
 Depending on the situation, you should take one of the following actions to see that your friend gets help from the appropriate professional source:

-- In an emergency, call 911 or take your friend to your unit medic or corpsman, Military Treatment Facility (MTF), or the nearest hospital emergency room.
+- Call 911 - If there is an emergency situation, take your friend to your unit medic or corpsman, military treatment facility or the nearest hospital emergency room.

-- If your friend isn't a risk to self or others, but doesn't seem to be getting better with support from friends, help him or her get counseling.
-Behavioral health providers, Military chaplains, Family Support Centers, and Military OneSource consultants can assess your friend's needs and help make the connection with a counselor.
+- Get counseling - If your friend isn't a risk to self or others, but doesn't seem to be getting better with support from friends, help your friend get counseling.
+Behavioral health providers, military chaplains, military and family support centers and Military OneSource consultants can assess your friend's needs and help make the connection with a counselor.

 As you spend your valuable time and emotional reserves to help your friend, remember that with time and support, a crisis will pass for most people.
 Your caring and constructive actions will help recovery come quicker and easier and they may even be lifesaving.